dimdenGD/YeahTwitter/README.md

 ## API
 If you wish to implement Yeah! button in your Twitter mod, you can use this API.
 **Base URL:** `https://yeah.dimden.dev/api`
 All requests use POST method.
+All requests require Content-Type: `application/json`.

 ### Request Token - `/api/request_token`
 Returns `{ public_token: String, private_token: String }`.
 You need to make user tweet `yeah-xxxxxxxx` where `xxxxxxxx` is public token.

 ### Verify Token - `/api/verify_token`
-Requires Content-Type: `application/json`.
 Requires body: `{ public_token: String, private_token: String, tweet: Tweet }`. `Tweet` is object of [this format](https://developer.x.com/en/docs/twitter-api/v1/data-dictionary/object-model/tweet).
-Must include `user` object inside with `id_str`.
+Must also include `user` object inside with `id_str`.
 Will reply with `success` if everything went correctly.
 After that you can save `private_token` somewhere to use in other requests.

 ### Get Yeah data for tweets - `/api/get`
-Requires Content-Type: `application/json`.
 Requires body: `{ post_ids: String, key: private_token }`. `post_ids` is string of tweet IDs separated by comma.
 Max 100 tweets per request.
 Will return `[ { post_id: String, count: Number, yeahed: Boolean }, ... ]`.

 ### Yeah a tweet - `/api/yeah`
-Requires Content-Type: `application/json`.
 Requires body: `{ post_id: String, key: private_token }`.
 Will reply with `done` if everything went fine.

 ### Unyeah a tweet - `/api/unyeah`
-Requires Content-Type: `application/json`.
 Requires body: `{ post_id: String, key: private_token }`.
 Will reply with `done` if everything went fine.

 ### Get users that Yeahed a tweet - `/api/get_users`
-Requires Content-Type: `application/json`.
 Requires body: `{ post_id: String, key: private_token }`.
 Will return an array with user ids.

 ### Get tweets that user Yeahed - `/api/get_yeahs`
-Requires Content-Type: `application/json`.
 Requires body: `{ user_id: String, key: private_token }`.
 Will return an array with tweet ids.

 ### Get how many tweets user Yeahed - `/api/get_user_yeah_count`
-Requires Content-Type: `application/json`.
 Requires body: `{ user_id: String, key: private_token }`.
 Will return `{ count: Number}`.